BatMaxou/aatis-dependency-injection/README.md

 ```

 > [!NOTE]
-> Note that if you set the priority of the service into the config, it will override the one set by this attribute.
+> If you set the priority of the service into the config, it will override the one set by this attribute.

 ### ServiceFactory